Series: Kamen Rider Drive

 The Global Freeze: an infamous event in which the world came under attack by mysterious beings who caused time itself to slow down

 .
-Six months later, peace has returned but the world remains alert for future occurrences of the "Slowdown" phenomenon.
+Six months later, peace has returned but the world remains alert for future occurrences of the "Density shift" phenomenon.

 Shinnosuke Tomari is a young and talented police officer who sank into depression